progdj/learnprogramming/README.md

  - Do not forget to install grunt cli before `npm install -g grunt-cli`
  - You might need to install bower as well `npm install -g bower`
  - add the whole npm folder to your path environment variable `C:\Users\<username>\AppData\Roaming\npm`
- - Non windows users can use amaker tasks for this.
+ - You can use amaker tasks for this on windows an *nix systems.

 ## Installation
 ### 1. Install Docker Toolbox